 Frugal living means eating what you have produced, mending clothes, cutting down transport costs – basically – we don’t spend anything unless it is essential!
 So be prepared to ditch the luxury shampoo, takeout dinners, oversized monitors, and superfast internet.

 (I do have a small confession to make, though.
-I can’t seem to kick my ice-cream habit!
-They are just too tempting when we pop to the store on a blisteringly hot day.
+I can’t seem to kick my ice cream habit!
+They are just too tempting when we pop into the store on a blisteringly hot day.
 I guess we all need one little luxury in life!)

 Living off the land can only be successful if you enjoy it – this lifestyle should not be a tedious slog!
 Homesteading can be a repetitive lifestyle, with many tasks needing to be done day in, day out.